oracle/weblogic-kubernetes-operator/integration-tests/README.md

 elkIntegrationEnabled= false
 ```

-src/integration-tests/resources/ITFirstDomain.properties - customized properties for domain.
+src/integration-tests/resources/ITFirstDomain.properties - customized properties for WebLogic Domain.
 Any property can be provided here from create-weblogic-domain-inputs.yaml.
 For all the properties that are not defined here, the default values in create-weblogic-domain-inputs.yaml are used while generating the domain inputs yaml file.

 ```
 adminServerName= admin-server